onethirtyfive/gildedrosekata/README.md

 2. Specs for `#appraise_aged_brie`.

-## commit: appraising the backstage passes
+## commit: "kata: appraising the backstage passes"

 Well, that went well.
 Let's do it for another product mentioned by name in `#appraise`.